Leeks can be steamed, braised, grilled, and poached. You can also make leek au gratin and leek-potato soup.

 - Serve with vinaigrette or melted butter.

 Poach leeks in a bouillon.
-Here are the ingredients for a bouillon made by Master Chef James Beard: 1/2 cup olive oil, 1/3 cup white wine vinegar, 1/3 cup dry white wine, 1 teaspoon salt, 1/2 teaspoon freshly ground black pepper, 1 bay leaf, 1 garlic clove peeled, dahs of Tabasco, t teaspoon dry thyme.
+Here are the ingredients for a bouillon made by Master Chef James Beard: 1/2 cup olive oil, 1/3 cup white wine vinegar, 1/3 cup dry white wine, 1 teaspoon salt, 1/2 teaspoon freshly ground black pepper, 1 bay leaf, 1 garlic clove peeled, a dash of Tabasco, a teaspoon dry thyme.
 Mix.

 - Clean and trim the leeks.